Robinlovelace/Creating-maps-in-R/intro-spatial.md

 Finally, we are told something of the coordinate reference system with the `Is projected` and `proj4string` lines.
-In this case, we have a projected system, which means it is a cartesian reference system, relative to some point on the surface of the Earth.
+In this case, we have a projected system, which means it is a Cartesian reference system, relative to some point on the surface of the Earth.
 We will cover reprojecting data in the next part of the tutorial.

 # Part III: Manipulating spatial data